icgc-dcc/Jukebox/README.md

 ## Introduction

-Jukebox is a simple way of deploying JupyterHub to your teams Openstack cloud.
+Jukebox is a simple way of deploying JupyterHub to your team's Openstack cloud.
 We have gone ahead and created playbooks and roles for ansible that will allow you to launch a VM, configure it with the required packages, deploy certificates, and finally allow your users to login with their google IDs!

 <p align="center">